-Join Tim Grey for an in-depth discussion in this video Power options, part of Up and Running with Windows 8.
+Join Tim Grey for an in-depth discussion in this video Power options, part of Learning Windows 8.

 Today's computers and especially portable devices are designed to be power friendly …so that they don't consume a lot of energy when they're not being used. …And as a result, there's not really a strong need to power down your computer …or device altogether.
 But there are situations where you may …want to put your device to sleep in order to preserve the battery or even shut down …the computer all together.
 Let's take a look at the various power …options that are available within Windows 8. …I'll go ahead and swipe inward from the right side of the display in order to …bring up the charm bar.
 And then from that charm bar, I'll tap …the settings button.
 I'll then tap the power option and you'll …see that there are several options available Sleep, Shut Down, Update and Restart.…